Nando-C/UnQ-BE/README.md

 ## API

-These are the available endpoints for this application.
+These are the available endpoints created for this application.

 ### Authorization